ashneetrathore/CarrollSolver/README.md

 ```

 ### :wrench: TRY IT OUT
+> [!WARNING]\
+>The start and target words must be present in the dictionary, and there must exist valid intermediate words connecting them.
+If not, no sequence will be found.

 Here are some example start and target words you can input:
 - `ate` → `eat`
 - `putters` → `hampers`